semantic-release/semantic-release/CONTRIBUTING.md

 To ensure consistency and quality, all documentation modifications must:
 - Refer to brand in [bold](https://help.github.com/articles/basic-writing-and-formatting-syntax/#styling-text) with proper capitalization, i.e. **GitHub**, **semantic-release**, **npm**
 - Prefer [tables](https://help.github.com/articles/organizing-information-with-tables) over [lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#lists) when listing key values, i.e. List of options with their description
-- Use [links](https://help.github.com/articles/basic-writing-and-formatting-syntax/#links) when, the first you are referring to:
+- Use [links](https://help.github.com/articles/basic-writing-and-formatting-syntax/#links) when you are referring to:
   - a **semantic-release** concept described somewhere else in the documentation, i.e. How to [contribute](CONTRIBUTING.md)
   - a third-party product/brand/service, i.e. Integrate with [GitHub](https://github.com)
   - an external concept or feature, i.e. Create a [GitHub release](https://help.github.com/articles/creating-releases)